t485/mirror1/readme.md

 This repository is a mirror of the main repository at [t485/t485](https://github.com/t485/t485/)

-You should be updating this repository about every two weeks.
+*Webmaster*: You should be updating this repository about every two weeks.

 ###To Update(For current webmaster):